Is There a Link Between Migraines and Dementia?

 A small study evaluated the relationship between diet and the development of Alzheimer’s disease.
 The scientists found that people who ate diets rich in fruits, vegetables, nuts, legumes and fish, and low in fat, meat, sugar, and high fat dairy products experienced lower levels of plaque formation within their brains when compared with people who other types of diets.
 Plaque formation is a sign of Alzheimer’s disease.
 The authors reviewed other studies that consistently showed the same results.
 They indicated that folic acid, vitamin B12, beta carotene and vitamin D may be important in the prevention of Alzheimer’s disease.

-You May Also Like:The Link Between Migraine and Stroke
+You May Also Like:Is There a Link Between Migraines and Epilepsy?

 Related Search Topics (Ads):